evarghese563/Additive-Regression-Stock-Trading-Prediction/README.md

-# Stock-Prediction-using-Streamlit
+# Additive Regression Stock Trading Prediction
-A Stock Trading Webapp that was created using streamlit
+This is a webapp that was created to show the Additive Regression Model to predict the stock market using Streamlit, Fbprophet, and Yfinance.